 National accreditation

-Approximately 15% of colleges in the U.S. are nationally accredited.
-Typically, schools that have national accreditation cater to niche student groups and include career, technical, and vocational schools, religious-affiliated colleges, and industry-specific institutions.
+Schools with national accreditation typically cater to niche student groups, including career, technical, and vocational schools, religious-affiliated colleges, and industry-specific institutions.
 Nationally accredited schools are more likely to be for-profit, have lower admissions standards, and charge lower tuition fees than regionally accredited schools.

-Because national accreditation standards may be more lax than regional accreditation criteria, there are some considerations students should keep in mind.
-Regionally accredited institutions don’t accept credits or degrees from nationally accredited schools.
-Students attending these institutions will be limited to transferring or applying to other nationally accredited schools.
+Because regionally accredited schools don’t accept credits and degrees from nationally accredited colleges, students who attend these types of institutions are more limited in their options if they want to transfer to a different school or pursue graduate study.
 Additionally, employers may favor applicants with degrees from regionally accredited schools, as they’re more academically rigorous.

 National accrediting agencies include: